 It’s served us well – everyone sits on it.
 It’s comfortable.
 But over the last two years, it has seen it’s day and then some.
 It’s kind of the couch version of Bernie from Weekend at Bernies.
 The dog tried to bury a bone in it (goodbye cushions, hello folded crocheted blanket thing I got from Savers for $3 to cover that up), and when my dad was coming over to visit I got a really cheap dark greencouch cover for it from Walmart for $40 on sale.

-But after cleaning the house last weekend I said to Jed it was time to let this couch go.
+But after cleaning the new house from William Pitt Fairfield CT last weekend I said to Jed it was time to let this couch go.
 It was filthy and dead.
 His reply?
 “There’s nothing wrong with that couch.”

 Ohhhhkay.
 Well, anyone could tell that Jed needs his eyes checked.
 But really he was right.
 The couch is still comfortable.
 Truly.
 Because of the blanket and such, and because the cushions are filthy but there’s nothing wrong with the stuffing, ultimately it’s just an eyesore.